sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 Convert to Paintable can now be used on Channel Layers.
 Masks,Mask- and Adjustment Stacks will remain intact.

+######Clone & Merge

+Clone & Merge now has added logic to prevent it from duplicating channels when executed on a selection that included channel layers.
+This includes cases where channel layers are used in (possibly nested) maskStacks & Adjustment Stacks.

 ######Mask from Selection

 'Mask from Selection' now works with layeredShaders